 - Accountability Clock (Brenda Bautsch email@example.com)

 - The Unit establishes the criteria used to conduct an annual assessment of each school and district’s performance.
 The Unit recommends accreditation ratings for districts and plan types for schools based on the District and School Performance Frameworks and the request to reconsider process.
 This includes developing, maintaining and releasing District and School Performance Framework reports with performance data in: academic achievement, growth, growth gaps and postsecondary and workforce readiness.
 The Unit also reconsiders preliminary ratings based on local data submitted by districts through the request to reconsider process.
-In conjunction with the transition to the Colorado Academic Standards and aligned state assessments, the Unit is reviewing the current performance frameworks and investigating ways to strengthen the overall frameworks and the measures and metrics included within.
+In conjunction with the transition to the Colorado Academic Standards and aligned state assessments, the Unit is reviewing the current performance frameworks and investigating ways to strengthen the overall frameworks and the measures and metrics included within, as well as incorporate the new requirements in the Every Student Succeeds Act.

 - Perform and report growth calculations for the state.
 Colorado leads a national effort for the use of student growth percentiles in education.
 With the transition to new assessments, the Unit is developing guidelines for determining the validity of using student growth percentiles calculated from two different assessments for reporting, planning and accountability purposes, as well as provide guidance to data users around using the results for different purposes.